nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 ﻿# Typical Development Workflows

-Developement flows within the team's developer and the customers the team works with need to accomodate the following:
+Development flows within the team's developer and the customers the team works with need to accommodate the following:

 * the end target/deployment artifact is most often a container
 * for some platforms, deployment remains a server or virtual machine